 What is a Contingency?

-First of all, we need to understand the general meaning of contingency before explaining the construction contingency sum in construction Contracts.
+First of all, we need to understand the general meaning of contingency before explaining the other terms of construction contingency sum or contingency plan in construction Contracts.

 A contingency may also be relevant to the part of a contingency plan.
 We can mitigate project risk using a contingency plan. for that, we need to do a risk assessment to identify the project risks.